russluber/predlog/README.md

 This records a forecast stating that you think there's a 30% chance of rain in San Diego tomorrow.
 Binary probabilities must be greater than 0 and less than 100.

-Log a range prediction when the outcome will be a number:
+Log a range question and your prediction:

 ```bash
 uv run predlog range "In minutes, what will my commute time be tomorrow on YYYY-MM-DD?" --low 20 --high 35 --conf 80
 ```

-This records a forecast stating that you're 80% *confident* that your commute tomorrow will take anywhere between 20 and 35 minutes.
+This records a forecast stating that you're 80% *confident* that your commute tomorrow will take anywhere between 20 and 35 minutes, inclusive.

 Range predictions must have `--low` greater than zero.
 This keeps numerical ranges on a positive scale so Predlog can compare sharpness with range factors such as `1.5x` or `2x`.
 If zero is a real possibility, use a binary prediction for whether the value will be nonzero, then a positive range prediction for the conditional amount.